MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example1.rst

     may prefer just to extract the data in a simple excel file.
 For simple projects where the amount of data is small this is fine.
 We do however emphasise that as the number of particles and frames increases this will become almost unworkable.
 To extract a copy of the data using excel you must toggle on the excel icon on the toolbar.
-When you now clicl "Process" or "Process part" a file named <moviename>.xlsx will also be generated in the same folder as the movie.
+When you now click "Process" or "Process part" a file named <moviename>.xlsx will also be generated in the same folder as the movie.

 .. figure:: /resources/eyes4.png